oshapio/Efficient-Cross-Validation-of-Echo-State-Networks/README.md

 # Efficient Implementations of Echo State Network Cross-Validation
 Echo State Networks (ESNs) as a prime example of Reservoir Computing (RC) models are known for their fast and precise one-shot learning of time series.
 But they often need good hyper-parameter tuning for the best performance.
 For this good validation is key, but usually a single validation split is used.

-This repository contains the code used for the experiments in [add reference, years, authors]
+This repository contains the code used for the experiments in [1].

 ## 1. Summary of best complexities of the different CV methods